oubino/locpix_points/semore_expts/README.md

 Now however we use cluster features (only) and a cluster network to make the classficiation

+## Task 3

+Dataset 1: Dataset of pure fibrils vs pure iso (/w 10% noise) therefore have per FOV label

+We used the preprocessed/feat extracted files from task 1 and the same splits for k-fold

+Now however we use cluster features (only) and a MLP on these features for each cluster, then aggregate over all the clusters in a FOV by taking the mean, then use softmax to get the probability for the FOV of belonging to the class.

 ## Methods

 Data generated according to semore folder - for tasks 1-3 all use same dataset 1 - which has pure iso vs pure fibrils.